 The following summary consolidated statements of operations data for the fiscal years ended February 28(9), 2019 and 2020, have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The following summary consolidated statements of operations data for the fiscal year ended February 28, 2018 has been derived from our audited consolidated financial statements not included in this prospectus.
-The consolidated statements of operations data for the six months ended August 31, 2019 and 2020 and the summary consolidated balance sheet data as of August 31, 2020 are derived from our unaudited interim consolidated financial statements included elsewhere in this prospectus.
-Our unaudited interim consolidated financial statements were prepared on a basis consistent with our audited consolidated financial statements and include, in our opinion, all adjustments, consisting only of normal recurring adjustments, that we consider necessary for a fair presentation of the financial information set forth in those statements included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of the results that may be expected in the future, and the results for the six months ended August 31, 2019 and 2020 are not necessarily indicative of the results to be expected for the full year or any other period.
+The following summary consolidated statement of operations data for the fiscal year ended February 28, 2018 has been derived from our audited consolidated financial statements not included in this prospectus.
+Our historical results are not necessarily indicative of the results that may be expected in the future.